Dhghomon/easy_rust/README.md

 ## RefCell

 A `RefCell` is another way to change values without needing to declare `mut`.
-It is like a `Cell` but uses references instead of copies.
+It means "reference cell", and is like a `Cell` but uses references instead of copies.

 We will create a `User` struct.
 So far you can see that it is similar to `Cell`: